patKilcullen/Balderdash/NOTES.md

 LAST UPDATE:
 if not working, check CreateRound... changed lovalhost link to process.env variable

+users pick def and get point if guess right and give other player point if they guess their def time is put on the Guess def component to give limited time to guess

+// HERE   NEEd to update the game turn, if its 1, it needs to be set to numPlayers, otherwise it needs to subtrack by 1
+      // will need to change or scores turn as well, but that may take a lot becuse you have to firt
+      // get the sore with turn and set to ti false and then get soce with same turnnum as game turn
+      // instead of ever using the score turn, can just compare their turn num to the game turn

 added mongodb, can get rounds and post rounds fake definition is sent to all other users. when user chooses a word, if it it the 'real' word, it sets correct to true,.. this shoudl add a point to the score in the databse.
 also should check if the word is not fake... if it is not, should add a point to the score in the datavbase that shares the userID as the key of the answer